Richard was first elected as Member of Parliament for Watford in May 2010.

-He secured funding from the Treasury for the Croxley Rail Link, which will two new tube stations in Watford and link the Junction to the Met Line.
-He is now campaigning to save Watford Met from closure, for the complete redevelopment of Watford Junction, a higher frequency of trains on the Abbey Line and improvements at Bushey station.
-He has been pushing London Midland to improve their services too.
+He secured funding from the Treasury for the Croxley Rail Link, which will see two new tube stations in Watford and link the Junction to the Met Line.
+He also pushed for a later running service on the Abbey Line and for a new franchise deal for the West Coast Main Line.
+He is now campaigning to save Watford Met from closure, for the complete redevelopment of Watford Junction, a better service on the Abbey Line and improvements at Bushey station.

-Richard has been working with the Department for Education to get five new schools opened in Watford – the University Technical College Secondary School, Lanchester and Ascot Road Free Schools and St John’s Free School (opening September).
-Croxley Danes School will also be opening it's doors this year.
+Richard has been working with the Department for Education to get five new schools opened in Watford – the University Technical College Secondary School, Lanchester and Ascot Road Free Schools and St John’s Free School.
+Croxley Danes School also opened it's doors this year.
 Garston Manor’s facilities have been upgraded and Westfield Academy is being entirely rebuilt.
 Frances Combe Academy was also redeveloped, with brand facilities opening recently.
 Many schools have expanded, creating in total over 3000 new school places.
 Apprenticeships are now a real option for young people in our town and thousands have been funded in the last 5 years.

 In Parliament, Richard was a member of the International Development Select Committee, General Secretary of the All Party Kashmir Group and Vice Chairman of the All Party Film Group.
 He has hosted thousands of local people to visit Parliament and invites a different Watford school each week.
 In 2013 Richard successfully got a new law passed which criminalises the unlawful subletting of social housing – in Watford this has already led to more properties being available to local families.